Hunter (1984 American TV series): Season 5 (1988–89)

 Further compounding the problem was Jack Small (James Sikking), a local resident who aggressively took the law into his own hands to combat the local crime wave, earning him a reputation in his neighborhood as an urban vigilante.
 He had a teenage daughter, Debbie (Brynn Horrocks) who was a good-hearted but troubled young woman whom McCall befriended while she was working undercover at her high school investigating the murder of one of the teachers named Sandra Clemens.
 Sandra was Iris' old teacher whom she had a grudge against for stopping her from stealing lunch money from a fellow student.
 Another subplot of the story revolved around Johnny Youngblood (Craig Hurley), a mover and shaker at the school who dealt in various shady enterprises.
 Also appearing in a guest-starring role was real-life journalist, Saida Pagan as television reporter, Saida Rodrigues Pagan.
 In part two, Laurelle Brooks guest-starred as Allison, a naive high-school cheerleader who falls under Johnny's charms and unknown to her, make a videotape of them having sex.
 At the end of the episode, statistics were presented showing a reduction of crime in Los Angeles that year.
 The fifth season placed 17th in the Nielsen ratings.

 In the episode "Shoot to Kill", Hunter helps McCall get back on active duty after an IA investigation.
 Hunter jokes about "returning the favor".
 McCall winks, smiles and asks Hunter to "follow her".
 As Hunter walks behind her he looks right into the camera and says "After all this time, it was bound to happen eventually."
 It's not proven whether they did sleep together here, but in the Season 6 episode "Unfinished Business" it's confirmed they did at least once but based on the timeline in the episode it would have happened in season 3, not season 5.

-Uniformed officers costumes changed, dropping the Metro Police shoulder patch of previous four seasons, leaving the uniforms looking more the real LAPD.
-Door shields on patrol cars also changed to look like those of LAPD.
+Uniformed officers' costumes changed, dropping the Metro Police shoulder patch of previous four seasons, leaving the uniforms looking more the real LAPD.
+Door shields on patrol cars also changed to look like those of the LAPD.